mikewin/cspbox-trading/doc/install.md

 ## test data

-  + stock history data  : put in the path (csv format)
+  + stock history data  : put in the path (csv format) ,see local_data.edn
   + strategy : see example in test/

 ## check path and config